 This Graco 4Ever Extend 2Fit is just what you need for your infant.
 It grows with your child.
 It is a 4 in 1 convertible seat with rear-facing infant position, to a harness toddler seat, to high back booster, to backless booster.
 It provides extra legroom allowing your child to be rear-facing longer.

-Fabric may start unthreading near feet
+4 in 1 Fabric may start unthreading near feet

 Safety 1st Grow and Go 3-in-1 Convertible Car Seat